 Notice will be given annually, in January, of the days on which the Examinations for the year will commence.
-Every Undergraduate who proposes to present himself at an Examination must send in to the Registrar a statement (according to a printed form which will befurnished) of the course he is taking, whether Pass or Honor, of the Lectures he has attended, and one of the practical instruction he has received, with the names of the Teachers, and such other particulars as the printed form may indicate, together with the original certificates referred to in the statement.
+Every Undergraduate who proposes to present himself at a Professional Examination must send into the Registrar a statement (according to a printed form which will be furnished) of the Course he is taking, whether Pass or Honor, of the Lectures he has attended, and of the practical instruction he has received, with the names of the Teachers and such other particulars as the printed form may indicate, together with the original certificates referred to in the statement.

-Certificates required for the different Examinations:-
+Certificates required for the different Examinations: First Professional-